Tuesday, 14 November 2017

 Wednesday, 20 September 2017

 With the rise of indie developers we are all used to a release that thrives on nostalgia, but the 90s was a different matter.
 If a game took inspiration from an old classic, it was often seen as derivative.
 Case in point: Mageslayer.
 This top-down action-fest from Raven Software was an obvious retro throwback to the likes of Gauntlet but reviews at the time tended to see this as the game's biggest flaw.
-Would we be kinder to this game in 2017 than we were in 1997?
+Would we be kinder to it in 2017 than we were in 1997?

 Thursday, 7 September 2017